The Rangers Treasure Map Updating System

 clip_image006

-Next click on the website which was created and click Reset your deployment credentials.
+Next, click on the website you created and then Reset your deployment credentials.

 clip_image008

-Specify a username and password and click OK.
+Specify a username and password, then click OK.

 Crafting the content

-So how do we build the ZIP file which needs to be uploaded?
-Since we have two different sets of assets; first the art (images, photos, logos etc…) and second the data (as XML).
-These are stored in two different locations for the app: DataProviders, which contains the data, and Assets, which contains the images.
-So we setup the two folders and put the new items and data to be replaced in the right folders:
+So how do we build the ZIP file that needs to be uploaded?
+Since we have two different sets of assets—the first being the art (images, photos, logos, etc.) and the second being the data (as XML)—these are stored in two different locations for the app: DataProviders, which contains the data, and Assets, which contains the images.
+So we set up the two folders, place the new items and data to be replaced in the right folders:

 image